lunikodevelopment/.github/README.md

 # About Us

-We are a 2 person team of developers.
+We are a 2 person team of partners and developers.